Annuitization

 You can also structure the payments you’ll receive in different ways during the annuitization process.
 For example, period certain annuitization allows you to opt for payments across a different timespan instead of them lasting until death.

-If the annuitant dies before the period ends, then the payments will go to a beneficiary.
+According to the Wisconsin Office of the Commissioner of Insurance, if the annuitant dies before the period ends, the payments will go to a beneficiary.
 Alternatively, if the set period ends and the annuitant is still alive, the payments continue.

 The period certain option offers protection against the possibility of the annuitant dying not long after the annuity was annuitized, costing you or your family the majority of your money.